-Massage therapy is an important part of complementary and alternative medicine.
-For patients living with mesothelioma, traditional medicine focuses mostly on killing cancer cells and reducing tumor size, while complementary practices, like massage, can address other issues that may not treat the cancer, but improve quality of life.
-These issues include things like pain, stress, anxiety, depression, fear, fatigue, and other symptoms and side effects of living with mesothelioma and its treatments.
-Massage therapy is proven to have health benefits in general, but also specifically for cancer patients.
-With a trained massage therapist, experienced in working with cancer patients, this alternative treatment can provide a lot of relief.
+Massage therapy is a form of complementary and alternative medicine.
+For patients living with mesothelioma, traditional medicine focuses mostly on killing cancer cells and reducing tumor size, while complementary practices, like massage, can address other issues that may not treat cancer, but improve quality of life.

 What is Massage Therapy?